A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Model Reference Anomaly Detection

 where, given nominal image alignment, $\mathrm{RXD}_{\mathrm{ref}}(\mathbf{x})$ is expected to be greater than or equal to $\mathrm{RXD}_{\mathrm{query}}(\mathbf{x})$.

-To account for spatial variability in lighting and texture (e.g., the contrast between the black background of space and the station’s surface), both reference and query images are divided into 4 $\times$ 4 grids.
+To account for spatial variability in lighting and texture (e.g., the contrast between the black background of space and the station’s surface), both reference and query images are divided into 4 $\xtimes$ 4 grids.
 Mean and covariance statistics are computed per grid, yielding localized anomaly scores that better model region-specific variations.
-Scores are scaled in the range [0, 255] to produce a grayscale MRAD map, where pixels with values below a predefined threshold are classified as anomaly-free and set to zero, and remaining high-scoring pixels are retained for further analysis.
+Scores are scaled in the range [0, 255] to produce a grayscale MRAD map, where pixels with values below a predefined threshold are classified as anomaly-free and set to zero, and remaining high-scoring pixels are retained for further analysis. \Cref{rebfig:pixel_analysis_combined} illustrates a case where the pixel-intensity histogram for a reference grid cell is noticeably skewed and non-Gaussian, violating the Gaussian noise assumption.
+Nevertheless, in this instance MRAD remains robust, producing an accurate anomaly map that correctly localizes the free-floating cubesat.